Bee Bearding: An Overview for Beekeepers

 2. Secondly, high humidity is a major cause of bearding;

-3. Poor ventilation is a third reason for honey bees to exhibit bearding behavior;
+3. Poor ventilation is a third reason for honeybees to exhibit bearding behavior;

-4. Finally, a combination of any of the mentioned factors can lead to the bearding of honey bees.
+4. Finally, a combination of any of the mentioned factors can lead to the bearding of honeybees.

 The main reason for bee bearding is the need to keep the hive temperature within optimal levels.
 Brood boxes require specific humidity and temperature levels.
-The fanning action of worker bees hugely helps keep the brood nest within the optimal temperature and humidity level but in some instances this simply isn’t enough.
-In this case the bees will be forced to step outside the brood area.
+The fanning action of worker bees hugely helps keep the brood nest within the optimal temperature and humidity level but in some instances, this isn’t enough.
+In this case, the bees will be forced to step outside the brood area.
 Doing so helps ease congestion, boosts air circulation, and also reduces the heat load within the hive.
 Bearding is thus essential for brood survival.

 Difference Between Bearding and Swarming